Hunting for whole grains

 Where in the grocery store do I find whole grains?
 I can easily buy carrots, celery, apples, bananas, etc. Does whole grain come in a convenient package that I can put in my lunch bag or quickly unwrap for dinner?

 So, what exactly is a whole grain?
-A grain contains three parts, the bran, endosperm, and germ.
+A whole grain contains three parts: the bran, endosperm, and germ.
 The bran is the outer layer, which is high in fiber and B vitamins.
-The endosperm is primarily starch, or carbohydrates, which turn into sugar in our bodies when we it.
-The germ is the seed for a new plant and it contains B vitamins, protein, minerals, and healthy oils.
-When grain is processed, the bran and germ are removed, leaving only the endosperm or starch.
+The endosperm is primarily starch, or carbohydrates, which turns into sugar in the body when digested.
+The germ is the seed for a new plant and it contains B vitamins, antioxidants, protein, minerals, and healthy oils.
+When grain is processed, the bran and germ are usually removed, leaving only the endosperm or starch.
 This is essentially why whole grains are generally considered to be more nutritious.
 In addition, some look for the word multigrain, as many people believe it to contain more nutrients or believe it to be synonymous with whole grain.
 However, all that the term multigrain really means is that the product is made using many different types of grains, but not necessarily all or any whole grains.

-As far as whole grains coming in a convenient package that can be grabbed off the shelf, let's start in the bread and cereal aisle since these items are the main types of food that offer immediate edibility of whole grains.
-Next we take a walk to the pasta aisle followed by the aisle containing rice and other whole grains, such as barley and quinoa, which typically involve some cooking time.
-However, many grocery stores now offer areas where you can find all of these whole grains prepared for you, so the final stop is the hot and cold prepared foods area.
+As far as whole grains coming in a convenient package that can be grabbed off the shelf, you may want to start in the bread and cereal aisle since these items offer immediate munching of whole grains.
+If you have some time to cook, a walk to the pasta aisle may be next followed by the aisle containing rice and other whole grains, such as barley and quinoa, to meet your whole grain needs.
+In addition, many grocery stores now offer areas where you can find all of these whole grains prepared for you, so another stop may be the hot and cold prepared foods area.
 Talk about grab and go!

-For more tips about healthy eating and whole grain choices, check out the these whole grain eating tips from MyPlate.
+For more tips about healthy eating and whole grain choices, check out these whole grain eating tips from MyPlate.
 If you’re struggling to incorporate whole grains into your diet, you may also find it useful to speak with a registered dietitian to help you weave grains you like into your meals!